JDK26: Auto Vectorization and Aliasing

 When the Compiler cannot prove that there is no Aliasing

-Now let’s look at another example where reordering would be problematic:
+Now let’s look at another example where reordering could be problematic:

 for (int i = init; i < limit; i++) {